pinfish94/DISoptimizer/README.md

 ## License

 The software is released under the MIT License.
+Parts of the underlying disinfection optimization method are covered by a pending patent application, and the open-source license applies to the code only.